Vangelis: Career

-1963–1974: Early solo projects and Aphrodite's Child
+1963–1974: Move to Paris, early solo projects and Aphrodite's Child

-Following the split of The Forminx, Vangelis spent the next two years mostly studio-bound, writing and producing for other Greek artists.
-He scored music for three Greek films; My Brother, the Traffic Policeman (1963) directed by Filippos Fylaktos, 5,000 Lies (1966) by Giorgos Konstantinou, and To Prosopo tis Medousas (1967) by Nikos Koundouros.
-During this time, Vangelis worked on the scores to Frenzy (1966) for director Jan Christian, Apollo Goes on Holiday (1968) for George Skalenakis and Antique Rally (1966).
+After the Forminx split, Vangelis spent the next two years mostly studio-bound as a composer and producer.
+He wrote the score to several Greek films–My Brother, the Traffic Policeman (1963), 5,000 Lies (1966) by Giorgos Konstantinou, Antique Rally (1966), Frenzy (1966), To Prosopo tis Medousas (1967) by Nikos Koundouros, and Apollo Goes on Holiday (1968).

-In 1968, the 25-year-old Vangelis wished to further his career and, amidst the political turmoil surrounding the 1967 coup, left Greece for London.
-He was denied entry into the UK and settled in Paris for the next six years.
-Later in 1968 he formed the progressive rock band Aphrodite's Child with Demis Roussos, Loukas Sideras, and Anargyros "Silver" Koulouris.
-Their debut single, "Rain and Tears", was a commercial success in Europe which was followed by the albums End of the World (1968) and It's Five O'Clock (1969).
+In 1967, at age 25, Vangelis formed a psychedelic/progressive rock band with Demis Roussos, Loukas Sideras, and Anargyros "Silver" Koulouris.
+Initially known as the Papathanassiou Set, they were encouraged by the Greek division of Philips Records to try their luck in England after their demo was passed onto Mercury Records and was well received.
+The relocation appealed to the group, as the political turmoil surrounding the 1967 Greek coup limited their opportunities.
+However, Koulouris was called up for military service, causing the band to travel without a guitarist.
+After the trio were denied entry into England due to problems with their work permits they settled in Paris, where they signed with Philips and renamed themselves Aphrodite's Child.
+Their debut single "Rain and Tears" was a commercial success in Europe, and was followed by the albums End of the World (1968) and It's Five O'Clock (1969).
 Vangelis conceived the idea of their third, 666 (1972), a double concept album based on the Book of Revelation.
-It is widely recognized as a progressive-psychedelic rock classic.
-After increasing tensions during the recording of 666, the group split in 1971.
-Vangelis would produce future albums and singles by their singer Demis Roussos.
+It is considered a progressive-psychedelic rock classic.
+In 1971, the group split following increasing tensions during the recording of 666, although Vangelis produced several of Roussos' future albums and singles.
 Vangelis recalled after the split: "I couldn't follow the commercial way anymore, it was very boring.
 You have to do something like that in the beginning for showbiz, but after you start doing the same thing everyday you can't continue."